Alpha Kappa Psi: International expansion

 In March 2000, the board of directors of AKPsi approved expansion of the fraternity into the United Kingdom.
-As a result, in 2001, new chapters were installed at the University of Manchester Institute of Science and Technology (UMIST), University of Manchester and Manchester Metropolitan University.
-The installations were led by national president M.C.
-Moore, chairman of the board David P. Wendroff, foundation vice president R.K.
-Lee, CEO Gary L. Epperson and five other brothers.
-This expansion prompted the creation of the 14th region of the fraternity.
+In 2001, chapters were installed at the University of Manchester Institute of Science and Technology (UMIST), University of Manchester, and Manchester Metropolitan University.
 In 2004, UMIST merged with University of Manchester and, at around the same time, the chapter at Manchester Metropolitan closed, leaving only one university chapter remaining in the UK.
-As a result, the United Kingdom Region was dissolved and the remaining chapter was moved under the authority of the Mideast Region.
+On March 25, 2017, Chi Eta (XH) chapter was chartered at Queen Mary University of London.